Privacy

 Please be aware that it may take up to 28 days for your request to take effect.
 However, you will continue to receive other important information about our product and services.

 Our Site may contain links to other websites.
-This Policy only applies to our Site.
-If you click on a link to another website, you should read their privacy and cookie policies to understand how they Process your information.
+This Notice only applies to our Site.
+If you click on a link to another website, you should read their privacy and cookie policies to understand how they process your information.

-We may, from time to time, change or update this Privacy Policy in line with legal requirements or if our business changes.
-All changes to this Privacy Policy will be published on this page of the Site.
+We may, from time to time, change or update this Privacy Notice in line with legal requirements or if our business changes.
+All changes to this Privacy Notice will be published on this page of the Site.
 Each change will become effective on publication.
-We recommend that you revisit and read this Privacy Policy regularly to ensure that you are up to date with the current terms.
+We recommend that you revisit and read this Privacy Notice regularly to ensure that you are up to date with the current terms.

-This policy was last reviewed and updated in January 2023.
+This Notice was last reviewed and updated in April 2025.

-If you have any questions or comments about this Policy, want to know more about how we use your Data, or want more information on your rights, please contact our Data Protection Officer by contacting: [email protected] or GC Partners, 3rd floor, 20 Dering Street, London, W1S 1AJ.
+If you have any questions or comments about this Notice, want to know more about how we use your data, or want more information on your rights, please contact us at [email protected] or GC Partners, 6th Floor, One New Change, London, EC4M 9AF.